Equitable Group (TSE:EQB) Reaches New 52-Week High at $25.50

-The firm also recently declared a quarterly dividend, which was paid on Wednesday, March 31st.
-Shareholders of record on Wednesday, March 31st were given a $0.37 dividend.
-The ex-dividend date of this dividend was Friday, March 12th.
-This represents a $1.48 annualized dividend and a yield of 1.17%.
-Equitable Group’s dividend payout ratio is presently 11.43%.
+The business also recently declared a quarterly dividend, which was paid on Wednesday, March 31st.
+Shareholders of record on Wednesday, March 31st were issued a $0.37 dividend.
+The ex-dividend date was Friday, March 12th.
+This represents a $1.48 dividend on an annualized basis and a dividend yield of 1.18%.
+Equitable Group’s dividend payout ratio is currently 11.43%.

-In other news, Director David Malcolm Balfour Legresley sold 1,000 shares of the firm’s stock in a transaction on Wednesday, February 24th.
-The shares were sold at an average price of C$141.92, for a total value of C$141,920.00.
-Also, Senior Officer Isabelle Farella sold 303 shares of the firm’s stock in a transaction on Thursday, March 11th.
-The shares were sold at an average price of C$140.60, for a total transaction of C$42,601.80.
-Following the completion of the sale, the insider now owns 1,040 shares in the company, valued at C$146,224.
-Insiders sold a total of 6,206 shares of company stock valued at $878,051 in the last three months.
+In related news, Senior Officer Joao Da Costa Simoes sold 1,803 shares of the firm’s stock in a transaction on Wednesday, February 24th.
+The shares were sold at an average price of C$143.00, for a total transaction of C$257,829.00.
+Following the completion of the transaction, the insider now owns 2,768 shares of the company’s stock, valued at C$395,824.
+Also, Director Eric Marshall Beutel sold 1,100 shares of the firm’s stock in a transaction on Thursday, March 11th.
+The stock was sold at an average price of C$141.00, for a total transaction of C$155,100.00.
+Following the transaction, the director now directly owns 3,400 shares of the company’s stock, valued at approximately C$479,400.
+In the last ninety days, insiders sold 6,206 shares of company stock valued at $878,051.

 About Equitable Group (TSE:EQB)